c0d3m4st4/fusee_r4s_dongle/README.md

 Based on [atlas44](https://github.com/atlas44) sam-fusee-launcher (https://github.com/atlas44/sam-fusee-launcher)

 Current code seems to run slower on the R4S dongle than in a trinket M0.
-Dunno why.
+Dunno why (i'm using autoRCM, but i don't think that has anything to do with it).
 Feel free to fork and improve, or PR.

 The dongle seems to be using a SAM D21E microcontroller with the red LED on PA16.